openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The multiplicative operators group left-to-right.

-The type of each operand in a multiplicative operator must be convertible (see :ref:`Contexts and Conversions`) to a numeric type; a compile-time error occurs otherwise.
+The type of each operand in a multiplicative operator must be convertible (see :ref:`Contexts and Conversions`) to a numeric type.
+Otherwise, a compile-time error occurs.

 The numeric types conversion (see :ref:`Primitive Types Conversions`) is performed on both operands to ensure that the resultant type is the type of